 All childminders will be required to undergo health checks.
 Disclosure and Barring checks with live updates will also be undertaken prior to registration, including for anyone aged 16 years old or over in your household.

-You will be required to undertake pre-registration, safeguarding and pediatric first aid training as part of your registration process with Ofsted or an agency.
+You will be required to undertake pre-registration, safeguarding and paediatric first aid training as part of your registration process with Ofsted or an agency.
 Safeguarding training should be compliant with the requirements of the Local Safeguarding Children Board.

 Free early education funding

 For all three and four year olds and eligible two year olds, there is an entitlement of up to 15 hours per week of free early education available through government funding and they could be eligible for up to 30 hours if they work.
 Childminders can access this funding by registering on their local authority’s Early Education Funding Directory.
 All childminders with an Ofsted inspection outcome of Requires Improvement, Good or Outstanding and newly registered childminders awaiting inspection may provide funded places for 3 and 4 year olds.
 Generally, only those with a Good or Outstanding outcome (or who have not yet had a first inspection) may provide funded places for 2 year olds.